2025 India–Pakistan conflict: Aerial skirmishes

 The Indian air strikes triggered an aerial battle in which more than 114 aircraft, 72 from the IAF and 42 from the PAF, were involved in what was described as the largest beyond visual range engagement on the India–Pakistan border, with the engagement described as one of the largest air battles since the end of World War II.
-According to independent assessments, at least four Indian fighter aircraft were downed during the dogfight, though Pakistan claimed five, including three Rafales, one MiG-29, one SU-30MKI and a Heron unmanned aerial vehicle.
+According to independent assessments, at least four Indian fighter aircraft were downed, though Pakistan claimed five, including three Rafales, one MiG-29, one SU-30MKI and a Heron unmanned aerial vehicle.
 If true, it would be first time that a French-origin Dassault Rafale has been lost in combat, reportedly having been shot down by the Chinese-origin Chengdu J-10.
 Pakistan's response also included the use of Chinese-produced PL-15 long-range air-to-air missiles fired from Chengdu J-10 fighter jets, marking the first combat use of the missile.
 The presence of air-launched PL-15 debris at multiple sites within India was indicative that some of the downings were caused by the PAF.

 Chief of Staff of the French Air and Space Force Général d'armée aérienne Jérôme Bellanger stated that he had "seen evidence" of three aircraft being downed including a Rafale, a Mirage 2000 and a Russian Sukhoi.
 Reuters reported that unnamed Indian government sources said that three fighter jets had crashed in India due to unknown causes.
 On 8 May, an unnamed US official told Reuters that he assessed with "high confidence" that Pakistani J-10 aircraft had shot down at least two Indian fighter jets; a second official assessed one of the downed jets to be a Dassault Rafale.
 The Washington Post later said that it had identified 3 crash sites in India from 7 May, identifying two of them as belonging to an Indian Dassault Rafale and Dassault Mirage 2000 at Akalia Kalan in Bathinda and Wuyan in Pampore respectively and another site at Akhnoor (likely an Indian MiG-29).
 The Rafale crash in Bathinda also reportedly killed two bystanders.
 On 9 May, local government sources in Indian-administered Jammu and Kashmir told Reuters that three fighter jets crashed in India on 7 May with three pilots being hospitalized.